 Melbourne may be the Australian city most known for its laneways, but Brisbane has some good ones too, like Fish Lane.
 Tucked behind the Queensland Museum and Science Centre in South Brisbane, Fish Lane is home to an awesome collection of restaurants, bars, and cafes.
 While Chinatown and Fortitude Valley are known for their dining and drinking venues, Fish Lane has recently become a hotspot in the city.
 After a day of sightseeing, this is a great place to finish up with drinks and dinner.
 Or if you have dinner plans elsewhere, there’s always time for gelato here at the famous Gelato Messina.

 Before heading home, there’s one last spot to see along Brisbane’s scenic riverfront right, the Kangaroo Point Cliffs.
 One of the best attractions by the river, there’s two good reasons to see these rocky cliffs.
 Firstly, it’s hard not to be impressed when you stand on The Cliffs Boardwalk looking up at them.
 Then there’s the fact that they boast one of the best views of Brisbane’s skyline along the river, best caught at either sunrise or in the evening.
 If you can make it there for sunset, you won’t regret it.

 Have More Than 24 Hours in Brisbane?

 While you can see a lot with 24 hours in Brisbane, most people would advise you to spend longer in the city if you can.
-Brisbane has way more to do than can be fit into a single day plus,, it’s simply a nice place to be.
+Brisbane has way more to do than can be fit into a single day plus, it’s simply a nice place to be.
 You could follow up sightseeing with visits to different suburbs like Paddington or New Farm and that would be time well spent.
 But Brisbane also has some cool places on its doorstep that help give you a well-rounded Australian experience.
-If you have more time, here are some other Brisbane spots to visit.
+If you have more time, here are some day trips from Brisbane worth doing.